hussains72/Publisher-and-Subscriber-on-ROS-NOETIC/README.md

 # Publisher & Subscriber Node
-How to create ros node for realsense camera
+How to createa publisher and subscriber node